A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Introduction

 For problems involving participating media ($\overline{t}(S)<1$), analytical solutions to the multi-dimensional integrals of equations \eqref{eq:viewfactor_surfsurf}-\eqref{eq:viewfactor_gasgas} have yet to be found.
 In this case, one might employ Monte Carlo methods to obtain near-analytical estimates of $\mathbf{F}$.
 To ensure that $\mathbf{F}$ satisfies both energy conservation and reciprocity, smoothing should be employed, such as for example the method proposed by Daun et al. \citep{Daun2005}.

 The solution method proposed in this work is general and, furthermore, it is flexible.
 In fact, a key strength of exchange factor-based methods for solution of the RTE, is that they allow the formidable monolithic problem of energy transfer by an electromagnetic wave field, to be broken down into two conceptually separate and more manageable parts: The geometry and extinction-based ray propagation part and the system-wide energy interaction part.
 If $\mathbf{F}$ is obtained through Monte Carlo ray tracing methods, any number of relevant optical phenomena may be modelled, such as refraction and diffraction, refraction being significant in atmospheric research, due to the variable refractive index.
-This can be achieved by solving differential equations for each ray \citep{BornWolfOptics}.
-Since the proposed transformation records only ray trajectory endpoints, it is in some sense blind to the phenomena which govern the trajectories, which explains why the matrix transformations of the present work will preserve any modelled ray trajectory properties.
+This can be achieved by solving differential equations for each ray \citep{BornWolfOptics1980}.
+Since the proposed formulation records only ray trajectory endpoints, it is in some sense blind to the phenomena which govern the trajectories, which explains why the matrix formulation of the present work will preserve any modelled ray trajectory properties.

-For the proposed transformation, since $\mathbf{F}$ refers only to the first interaction, Monte Carlo methods used to obtain $\mathbf{F}$ can be truncated after this initial interaction, making them computationally less demanding than basic Monte Carlo implementations that must track multiple reflection-scattering events \citep{MonteCarloPastFuture2021}.
+For the proposed formulation, since $\mathbf{F}$ refers only to the first interaction, Monte Carlo methods used to obtain $\mathbf{F}$ can be truncated after this initial interaction, making them computationally less demanding than basic Monte Carlo implementations that must track multiple reflection-scattering events \citep{MonteCarloPastFuture2021}.
 This will be increasingly true for higher single reflection-scattering coefficients due to the increased length of the ray paths.
-Instead, the proposed transformation performs the multiple reflection-scattering ray tracing analytically using solution of linear systems.
-This approach offers key advantages: (1) it can significantly improve computational efficiency compared to basic ray tracing methods for multiple reflection-scattering, (2) it provides analytical ray tracing accuracy with quantifiable bounds on the necessary numerical precision, (3) the precision requirements are expressed as a function of both the geometry and extinction (described by $\mathbf{F}$) and the reflection and scattering properties of each element.
-This enables problem-specific numerical precision tuning which is readily implementable in modern numerical programming languages \citep{IEEEfloat2019}.
+Instead, the proposed formulation performs the multiple reflection-scattering ray tracing analytically using solution of a linear system.